realm/realm-server-side-samples/README.md

 # Realm Sync Samples

 The following code samples are meant to help any developer who is working with Realm Sync.
-The majority of these code samples are written using Realm's Node Javascript SDK, but the concepts can be applied to most other bindings.
+The majority of these code samples are written using Realm's Node Javascript SDK, but the concepts can be applied to most other SDKs.

 ## Node.js Samples